Privacy, collaboration and regulation: The new landscape for insurance companies

 Many insurance companies operate across both life and non-life business lines (e.g., health, auto, home), but data between these areas is often siloed due to regulatory, technical, or governance barriers.

-Federated Learning allows these different departments, business units, or even separate companies within the same group to train joint recommendation models or identify cross-selling opportunities without sharing their databases.
+Our AI platform allows these different departments, business units, or even separate companies within the same group to train joint recommendation models or identify cross-selling opportunities without sharing their databases.

 Federated Learning is a unique opportunity for insurers to harness the full potential of their data without compromising privacy or legal compliance.
 From fraud detection to personalized policies, premium optimization, and internal cross-selling—this technology is ready to transform the insurance industry.